 Sections 177 to 180 and Chapter 12 of the MSA set out the procedural rules for establishing a limitation fund.

 i Ship arrest

-Under the MSA, a vessel can only be arrested as security for a 'maritime claim' (listed in Section 91 of the Act) against the owner and only if the vessel is present in Danish waters.
-For certain claims, sister ship arrest may be made.32 However, for other claims (notably disputes concerning the ownership and mortgages over a vessel), only the vessel to which the claim relates is subject to arrest.
+Under the MSA, a vessel can only be arrested as security for a 'maritime claim' (listed in Section 91) against the owner and only if the vessel is present in Danish waters.
+For certain claims, sister ship arrest may be made.33 However, for other claims (notably disputes concerning ownership of and mortgages over a vessel), only the vessel to which the claim relates is subject to arrest.

-The court may order the creditor applying for arrest to put up security for the potential loss of the debtor.33 Proceedings on the merits must be commenced against the debtor within a week of the date of the arrest, or if the claim on which the arrest is based is under foreign jurisdiction, two weeks after the date of the arrest.34
+The court may order the creditor applying for arrest to put up security for the potential loss of the debtor.34 Proceedings on the merits must be commenced against the debtor within a week of the date of the arrest, or if the claim on which the arrest is based is under foreign jurisdiction, two weeks after the date of the arrest.35

-Some of the maritime claims listed in Section 91 also constitute maritime liens under Chapter 3 of the MSA, which is in part based on the 1967 Brussels Convention on Maritime Liens and Mortgages.
+Some of the maritime claims listed in Section 91 also constitute maritime liens under Chapter 3 of the MSA, which is in part based on the International Convention for the Unification of Certain Rules relating to Maritime Liens and Mortgages (Brussels, 1967).
 Under Section 51 of the MSA, these include crew wages, port fees and duties, claims for damage arising out of the operation of the vessel and claims for salvage (but notably not claims for payment of bunkers supplied to the vessel).
 Maritime liens over cargo are listed in Section 61 of the MSA.

 ii Court orders for sale of a vessel